taurusilver7/instagram-2.0/README.md

 - Any google Authentication goes through a protocol called OAuth 2.0.
 Edit the OAuth Client ID to add the current localhost env to authorise the application and the vercel deployed website domain to the client ID later.
 - Add the redirect url from the Google error page to the Authorized redirect url in the google cloud platform and the deployed website domain later to the redirect url.
 - The google allows the redirect url to authrize the application and grant access and log in to the application.
-- Wrap the component in _app.js in session provider to hold the login session throughout the application unless logged out.
+- Wrap the component in \_app.js in session provider to hold the login session throughout the application unless logged out.
 It was like a next-auth session wrapping the entire application.
 - The header component uses the session to extract the user details from the google account.
 And sometimes, the google may fail to respond the requests from 3rd party authentications.

+- The instagram page before login only displays the home and menu options.
+A clause to only show the remaining options if there's a session is added to the logic.
+And the signIn and signOut functions from the next-auth are implemented.
+- To redirect the correct structure to the application, the signIn page is customized as per requirement.
+The Header component is added to the signIn page and styled with tailwindcss.

 # Next.js + Tailwind CSS Example.